armintoepfer/uhu/doc/LIMA.md

   * [How do barcode indices correspond to the input sequences?](#how-do-barcode-indices-correspond-to-the-input-sequences)

 ## Scope
+*Lima* is actually two tools, *lima_ccs* and *lima_raw*.
-Demultiplexes reads with insane speed, vectorized alignment and parallelized processing.
+Both demultiplex reads with insane speed, vectorized alignment and parallelized processing.
 In- and output are BAM.
 Barcode sequences get clipped and `bq` and `bc` tags added, just like bam2bam.
 Barcodes do not necessarily have to be in the correct direction.
 Output can be split by barcode.